lan1041/SCSO2/README.md

 - Output the inverted layer thicknesses 、shear wave velocities and so on

 Expected output: The script should execute without errors,and store in table form in a folder.
+The results run from the scso algorithm with `test_synthetic` are listed in `fitbest.xlsx`, `fr_best.xlsx`, `thk.xlsx` and `vs.xlsx`.

 # Inversion Workflow